wagtail/wagtail/docs/pages/advanced_topics/queryset_methods.rst

         .. code-block:: python

-            # Append an extra page to a queryset
+            # Append an extra page to a QuerySet
             new_queryset = old_queryset | Page.objects.page(page_to_add)

     .. automethod:: not_page